 Kim Wehle is a tenured Professor of Law at the University of Baltimore School of Law, where she teaches and writes on the constitutional separation of powers, administrative law and civil procedure.
-She was formerly an Assistant United States Attorney and an Associate Counsel in the Whitewater Investigation.
-In June 2019, Wehle’s insightful, urgent and perennially relevant handbook that lays out in common sense language how the United States Constitution works, How to Read the Constitution--and Why (Harper), published.
+She is a former Assistant United States Attorney and Associate Independent Counsel in the Whitewater Investigation.
+In June 2019, Wehle’s first book—an insightful, urgent and perennially relevant handbook that lays out in common sense language how the United States Constitution works, How to Read the Constitution—and Why (Harper)—published.
+A year later, she published What You Need to Know About Voting—and Why (Harper).

 Praise for How to Read the Constitution and Why: